-Inset Map No. 6 - Preferred Area 1
+6.8 Inset Map No. 6 - Preferred Area 1 - Land at the former Hatfield Aerodrome

 The Inset Map (site brief) identifies the site should be accessed via the A1057 and ideally the site should ideally be worked at a very early in the Plan period.